-Morgana flung her arm out, but Merlin reached out his just in time and cried "Åsælan híe forhíe!"
-[Bind movement for them] She stopped moving and seemed unable to move or speak, although she was twitching and her eyes were flashing gold dangerously.
-Merlin quickly but shakily sat up, and cried quickly "Líesing fram befónir beadumægen!" [release from containment of force] The shield in the hovel disappeared and the runes darkened.
+Morgana flung her arm out, but Merlin reached out his just in time and cried "Åsælan híe forhíe! (bind movement for them)" She stopped moving and seemed unable to move or speak, as though bound tight with ropes.
+But her eyes were flashing gold, and magic was welling around her quickly.

 "Run," Merlin said shakily.
 Gwaine went to help him up, but Merlin brushed him off.
 "Morgana's going to break out of my spell any second-"